 The biology minor provides students a foundation in biology.
-The biology minor is organized to familiarize students with the broad areas of biological investigation, cellular and molecular biology, physiology, organismal biology, and ecology.
+The biology minor is organized to familiarize students with the broad areas of biological investigation, cellular and molecular biology, physiology, organismal biology and ecology.

+nequirements for the Millor

 CHEM 101 General Chemistry I

 CHEM 102 General Chemistry II

 BIOL 110-129 Biological Inquiry

 BIOL 201 Evolution and Ecology

 BIOL 202 Physiology of Plants and Animals

-BIOL 203 Introduction to Cell Biology and Genetics
+BIOL 203 Introduction to Cell Biology and Genetic